mmistakes/minimal-mistakes/_posts/2023-02-05-adversarial-prompts.md

 In text generation, what is the goal of the adversary?
 Rather than generating images of a certain class, we consider adversaries that wish to alter certain characteristics of generated text.
 We explore two tasks:

-1. Flipping the sentiment of of generated text
+1. Flipping the sentiment of generated text.
 2. Biasing generated text to contain as many of a certain letter (such as ``q``) as possible.

 <!-- In these tasks, we do not have specific restricted tokens, and instead solely optimize over prompts.
 For the sentiment flipping setting, we prepend an optimized prompt to the seed prompts ``I am sad`` and ``I am happy``. -->